prismhead26/passwordGenerator/README.md

 <br>
 I would also have DevTools open to see the logs.
 <br>
-Note: If the criteria and/or password not generating properly, simply refresh the page.
+Note: If the criteria and/or password is not generating properly, simply refresh the page.
 <br>
 There are also a few test logs in the console to help ensure the app is fully operable.